yoyo419/ici04-AI-DSP/README.md

 **Legal Reasoning Project | NCCU**

+This project focuses on geometrizing legal logic by transforming regulatory texts into high-dimensional hyper-rectangles.
+By employing a hybrid RGAT-BoxE architecture, the system solves range ambiguity and achieves expert-level reasoning in the Occupational Safety and Health (OSH) domain.
+* Claim: This project is now still working with many future works.
+If there are any modification or updates,  we will written in this README file.
-*Note: This project entails large use with OPENAI API.*
+* *Note: This project entails large use with OPENAI API.*

 ---